HerrBertling/herrsiering.de/principles/index.md

 Through all of this, you will make better decisions.
 You will be less driven by spontaneous reactions.
 It's a beautiful transformation that has happened in my life.

-I started out doing this with the [Headspace](https://www.headspace.com/) app.
+I started out meditationg with the [Headspace](https://www.headspace.com/) app.
 By now, I have switched to [Oak](https://www.oakmeditation.com/), which is a free app.
 It does not offer as much content as Headspace.
 It does offer everything you need, though.
 A guided meditation, a loving kindness meditation and an unguided meditation with a timer.

 Staying with your breath for 20 minutes is not easy.
 You will be distracted again and again.
 Thoughts will come up again and again.
 You might not even get better _at_ meditation.
 What I can guarantee you: You will get better at being.